 As part of efforts to slow the spread of coronavirus, we have unfortunately had to cancel the Symposium.
-Plan B, involving a public website with recorded talks by all speakers and a 'Eugenics and Historical Memory' Roundtable of Puget Sound faculty, staff, and students is in the works for Fall 2020.
+Plan B, involving a public website with recorded talks by all speakers and a 'Eugenics and Historical Memory' Roundtable of Puget Sound faculty, staff, and students is in the works.
 All registrants will be notified when these resources and events are ready.
 Email firstname.lastname@example.org if you did not register for the Symposium but would like to receive future updates.
 And thank you for your interest!

 This interdisciplinary symposium will examine the History of Eugenics with a focus on the following questions: How did eugenics influence biology curricula and courses?
 What were the social, political, and cultural contexts within which eugenics became so pervasive?
 What are the legacies of the eugenics movement in the Pacific Northwest (including disability rights, criminal justice, attitudes toward marginalized individuals and groups, etc.)?
 How, as an institution and as individuals, can we best wrestle with and learn from this history?